hcederna/notes-email/README.md

 1. Go to your [Google account](https://myaccount.google.com/).
 2. On the left navigation panel, click `Security`.
-3. On the `Signing in to Google` panel, click `2-Step Verification` if necessary.
+3. On the `How you sign in to Google` panel, click `2-Step Verification` if necessary.
 4. Click `Get Started`.
 5. Follow the steps on the screen.